dcreemer/1pass/README.md

 CLI](https://support.1password.com/command-line-getting-started/) and the `jq` [JQ](https://stedolan.github.io/jq) and
 [expect](https://core.tcl.tk/expect/index) requirements are installed.
-If you use homebrew cask on Mac OS X, this works well:
+If you use homebrew cask on macOS, this works well:

 ```sh
 $ brew cask install 1password-cli